NEXT GENERATION MATERIALS

 Fully solution-processed devices require printable electrode materials.
 Silver electrodes can be obtained after the sintering of the respective nanoparticles.
 In order to stabilize them in solution, we develop stabilized nanoparticles allowing for low sintering temperatures and study them together with the Competence Centers Printing and Analytics.

 Our work is funded within the POESIE project (FKZ 13N13695) by the BMBF.

 Electron-transporting materials are needed for a wide range of devices and ideally should be insensitive to air and humidity.
-Within the Competence Center Synthesis, we develop new acceptor structures and study their stability and phase behavior in e.g. bulk heterojunctions together with the Competence Center Analytics and Simulation.
-Aim of our work are materials for electron-transporting layers in OLEDs, for n-channel transistors in complementary circuits and acceptors in organic solar cells.
+Within the Competence Center Synthesis, we develop new acceptor structures and study their stability and phase behavior in, e.g. bulk heterojunctions, together with the Competence Center Analytics and Simulation.
+The aim of our work is to develop materials for electron-transporting layers in OLEDs, for n-channel transistors in complementary circuits and acceptors in organic solar cells.

 Our work on new acceptor structures was funded by the BMBF (FKZ 13N11701).

 Printed Organic Thermoelectric Generators